apache/flink/docs/getting-started/tutorials/table_api.md

 </div>
 </div>

-We register two tables, a transaction input table, and a spend report output table.
+Two tables are registered, a transaction input table, and a spend report output table.
 The transactions (`transactions`) table lets us read credit card transactions, which contain account ID's (`accountId`), timestamps (`timestamp`), and US$ amounts (`amount`).
-The spend report (`spend_report`) table writes the output of a job to standard output so we can easily see our results.
+The spend report (`spend_report`) table writes the output of a job to standard output so you can easily see your results.
 Both tables support running batch and streaming applications.

 #### Registering A UDF

-Along with tables, we include a user-defined function for working with timestamps.
-Our function takes a timestamp and rounds it down to the nearest hour.
+Along with tables, a user-defined function is registered for working with timestamps.
+This function takes a timestamp and rounds it down to the nearest hour.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">